Welcome to the Fertile Ground Education Project!

 About the Project:

-In early 2009 the Bemis Center for Contemporary Arts Partnered with the University Of Nebraska at Omaha’s Center for Innovation in Arts Education to develop an arts integrated education curriculum in conjunction with the Omaha Murual Project Fertile Ground.
+In early 2009 the Bemis Center for Contemporary Arts Partnered with the University Of Nebraska at Omaha’s Center for Innovation in Arts Education to develop art integrated education curriculum in conjunction with the Omaha Mural Project Fertile Ground.
 The creation of internationally acclaimed artist Meg Saligman is the largest public art project in the history of the city of Omaha and currently the largest singly funded mural in the nation.
-It tells the story of Omaha’s past, present, and future featuring historical references and present-day communitites.
+It tells the story of Omaha’s past, present, and future featuring historical references and present-day communities.

 As stewards of the completed mural, the Bemis Center has recognized the immense potential for this grand visual narrative to enhance broad based education, inspire the way we think about community, and demonstrate the value of arts integration.

 What’s included in the Curriculum?

 High-resolution posters (24″ x 48″) are available for FREE upon request.
 Poster curriculum includes discussion questions and covers such topics as About the Artist, About the Site, Medium and Process, Vocabulary, Content and Interpretation, and Interdisciplinary Connections.
 This overview curriculum is intended to give teachers and individuals the general tools they need to understand, discuss and incorporate the mural into their existing educational framework.